When I was seeking a reliable email marketing service for my digital marketing agency, Mailchimp seemed like the best

-If you have a preferred email marketing service which you think is a better alternative to Mailchimp than the ones listed here, please feel free to mention them in the comments section.
+If you have a preferred email marketing service that you think is a better alternative to Mailchimp than the ones listed here, please feel free to mention them in the comments section.
 I’d love to hear your thoughts.

-Editor’s Note: This article was first published on Aug 24, 2016 and has been updated regularly since then for relevance and comprehensiveness.
+Editor’s Note: This article was first published on 24 Aug 2016 and has been updated regularly since then for relevance and comprehensiveness.
 An earlier iteration of this post had Newsletter2Go at #5, instead of SendFox.
 Newsletter2Go has since been acquired by Brevo (see #1).

 If you liked this article, you may also like: